top of page

 Â

-Aging Hens, Fewer Eggs: "Understanding Egg Decline in Older Hens"
+Why Do Aging Hens Lay Fewer Eggs?
+"Understanding Egg Decline in Backyard Flocks

 My 5 1/2 year old Cochin, still gifting me with eggs.
 Picture taken August 29th, 2025.
 Backyard chicken keepers often notice that their flock's egg baskets aren't as full as they once were.
 A pullet (young hen) that once laid consistently may begin producing fewer eggs as the years go by.
 While this decline can be frustrating, it's completely natural.
-Understanding why egg production slows down as hens age will help you manage expectations and care for your flock with confid
+Understanding why older hens lay fewer eggs as they age will help you manage expectations and care for your flock with confid

 Â